Aniesia-Schmolesky/JS-Quiz-Homework-4/README.md

  Quiz timer starts once you begin

- Wrong answers deduct 10 seconds
+ Wrong answers deduct 10 seconds.

  your final score is displayed in top score